 One of the most important but often overlooked powers of a university is its ability to convene.
 To bring people together to explore and work for a common good.
-Father Michael Graham, SJ, President of Xavier, acknowledged this in the first year of his presidency in a document entitled, "University as Citizen."
+Father Michael Graham, SJ, President of Xavier, acknowledged this in 2001, the first year of his presidency, in a document entitled, "University as Citizen."
 Xavier has made this commitment to connecting the Xavier community to the greater Cincinnati community a foundational part of our mission since that time.
-It was this commitment that led to the development of the new Edward B. Brueggeman Center for Dialogue and through the work of the Center and other initiatives is one of the most important ways in which we live the Jesuit mission at Xavier.
+It was this commitment that led to the development of the new Edward B. Brueggeman Center for Dialogue in 2003 and through the work of the Center, and other initiatives at Xavier, is one of the most important ways in which we live the Jesuit mission.

 One of the main features of the The Brueggeman Center is that all of our work - locally, nationally and globally - is collaborative.
 We partner on every project we do and have since our beginning over 17 years ago.